Matthias247/futures-intrusive/readme.md

 futures-intrusive = { version = "^0.3", default-features = false }
 ```

-The crate defines a feature `std`, which can be used in order to re-enable `std` features.
+The crate defines a feature `alloc`, which can be used in order to re-enable
+`alloc` features.
+Also defined is `std`, which can be used in order to re-enable
+`std` features.

 ## Minimum Rust version